SolitudePy/LinuxForensicsLearn/README.md

+# Linux Forensics Study Guide
-# Welcome to the Linux Forensics study guide!
+**Welcome to the Linux Forensics study guide!
-# This document will help you navigate through the necessary topics,
-# materials, and exercises to build a solid foundation in Linux forensics.
+This document will help you navigate through the necessary topics, materials, and exercises to build a solid foundation in Linux forensics.
-# Follow the outlined steps, explore the materials provided,
-# and feel free to ask questions as you go.
-Let’s dive in!
+Follow the outlined steps, explore the materials provided, and feel free to ask questions as you go.
+Remember to document your answers and reflections along the way, Let’s dive in!**

-# Chapter 1. - Linux Directories
+# Chapter 1.
+Linux Directories

-## linux-directories by dev.to in Subjects/1.Linux Directories/index.html
+- linux-directories by dev.to in Subjects/1.Linux Directories/index.html
-## PomeranzLinuxForensics.pdf page 15-20
+- PomeranzLinuxForensics.pdf page 15-20**

-# Chapter 1. - Questions
+## Questions
 1. What is the difference between a hard link and a symbolic(soft) link?
 2. what is the relationship of /bin and /usr/bin, /sbin and /usr/sbin?
 3. what is usually saved in /etc? name 3 forensic artifacts in /etc.